Wulf2k/DaS-PC-MPChan/Readme.md

 Disable FPS Disconnects
 -----------------------

-DSCM now disables Dark Souls check that will kick you offline when your FPS dips low.
+DSCM now disables Dark Souls' check that will kick you offline when your FPS dips low.